Arlecchino (opera): II. Arlecchino as Warrior

+III.
+Arlecchino as Husband

 5a.
 Scene and Aria.
 To Arlecchino's consternation, his wife Colombina appears just as he is trying to use his new key to open up Matteo's house.
 Not recognizing him initially, she asks the presumed Captain to protect her as an abandoned wife.
 As he turns round to face her, she suddenly realizes that the "Captain" is actually Arlecchino and begins reproaching him for his faithlessness, only pausing to powder her face.
 In response Arlecchino delivers a short speech concerning his views on marriage and fidelity: Die Treue, Madame, ist ein Laster, das meiner Ehrsamkeit nicht ansteht. – "Fealty, madame, is a vice which does not apply to my respectability."

 5b.
 Arietta.
 Arlecchino concludes by asking Colombina how she sleeps.
 Colombina changes her tune.
 Singing in alternating 3/4 and 2/4, she attempts to flatter Arlecchino, describing how other women envy her position as his wife.
 She then sings of her own virtues as a wife: she can dance and sing, and play the tambourine.
 As Colombina nestles up to him, Arlecchino, not taken in by her ploy, says: O Colombina, siehst du jenen Stern? - "Oh Colombina, dost thou see yonder star?"
 As Colombina gazes up at the night sky, he quickly makes his escape.